HL7/davinci-dtr/input/pagecontent/examples.md

 * [DTR Questionnaire Home Oxygen Therapy Example FHIR R4](Questionnaire-home-o2-questionnaire.html)

 ### DTR QuestionnaireResponse
 The QuestionnaireResponse resource is used to represent a response to the Questionnaire presented by the payer.
-This profile uses the [author extension](http://www.hl7.org/implement/standards/fhir/extension-questionnaireresponse-author.html) when items are based on information input into the DTR application by the user.
+This profile uses the [author extension](http://www.hl7.org/implement/standards/fhir/extension-questionnaireresponse-author.html) when items are based on information input into the DTR process by the user.

 * [DTR QuestionnaireResponse Example FHIR R4](QuestionnaireResponse-home-o2-questionnaireresponse.html)